All Words > Heliacal

 "The morning heliacal view is best seen on the beach."

-"The heliacal movements are more obvious in the fall and spring when the hours of daylight are changing dramatically."
+"The heliacal movements are more obvious in the fall and spring when daylight hours change dramatically."

 About Heliacal

-“Heliacal” is based on the English word “heliac,” meaning “pertaining to the sun.”
-This word is based on both the Latin “hēliacus,” and also the Greek “ἡλιακός,” both meaning “sun.”
+“Heliacal” comes from the Latin “hēliacus” and also the Greek “ἡλιακός,” both meaning “sun.”

 Did you Know?

-The astronomical expression “heliacal rising” refers to a star or planet coming into view in the east before sunrise, becoming a “morning star” before the sun comes into view.
-Prior to a heliacal rising, a star or planet has spent a season hidden behind the sun.
-In ancient Egypt, each summer’s heliacal rising of the star Sirius—the “Dog Star”—was an indicator the Nile would soon flood and nourish adjacent farmland to begin farming season.
-The English expression “the dog days of summer” refers to the idea that summer is at its hottest after Sirius’s heliacal rising.
+The astronomical expression “heliacal rising” refers to a star or planet coming into view in the east before sunrise; this is also the origin of the phrase “morning star.”
+In ancient Egypt, each summer’s heliacal rising of the star Sirius (the “Dog Star”) was an indicator the Nile would soon flood and nourish adjacent farmland to begin farming season.
+The English expression “the dog days of summer” refers to the idea that summer is at its hottest after Sirius’ heliacal rising.

 illustration Heliacal